 Some aquatic plants float on the surface, others have roots and grow in rocks or aquatic potting medium in baskets below the water surface.

 A pond expert at a garden nursery can be a great resource for choosing the right plants.
+And be sure to ask what to expect year over year.

 This articles showing how I built my inground pond shares the names of some of my aquatic plants.